jmchilton/writing/bosc2017slides/biocontainers.md

 ???

-1 min - Intro and problem with explicit annotation.
+45 secs - Intro and problem with explicit annotation.
+ - 15 seconds on example slide.
+ - 30 seconds on problems with explicit annotation.
+ - TODO: Find a transition.

-1 min - Conda is better :(, SnakeMake
+1:15 min - Conda is better :(, SnakeMake
+ - 60 seconds on the comparison slide.
+ - 15 seconds on mention SnakeMake.

 1 min - Biocontainers and Galaxy Support.
+ - 30 seconds Biocontainers (TODO write what your going to say)
+ - 30 seconds on jumping off point, reference my GCC talk.

+1 min - CWL
+  - 10 seconds on announce slide.
+  - 20 seconds on install and use slide.
+  - 30 seconds on application.

-1 min - CWL.
+1 min - wrap it up:
+ - 20 seconds - quick aside.

-20 seconds - repeat key points.
+ - 20 seconds - repeat key points.
-20 seconds - thanks.
+ - 20 seconds - thanks.

 ---